-As I write this on July 18th.
-2021, we are only a matter of hours from entering Step 4 of the Governments road map for dealing with the Coronavirus pandemic here in England, from tomorrow July 19th. it will no longer be a compulsory requirement to social distance or wear face masks, there will be an easing on most of the Covid regulations. you will be able to stand at the bar of a pub and order a pint again, most importantly, for us and our industry is that festivals and gigs are able to open and run at full capacity again.
+We are now into Step 4 of the Governments road map for dealing with the Coronavirus pandemic here in England, since July 19th, 2021. it is no longer a compulsory requirement to social distance or wear face masks, there will be an easing on most of the Covid regulations. you will be able to stand at the bar of a pub and order a pint again, most importantly, for us and our industry is that festivals and gigs are able to open and run at full capacity again.

 For many, July 19th is known as Freedom Day, the day everything returned to normal, but wait for a minute, it's unfortunately not that simple, what we must remember is that you are still advised to wear face masks and carry out social distancing when you are indoors where the public are such as in shops, pubs, public transport, and crowded places.

-Coronavirus regulations have been extended until the end of September that give powers to Public Health teams to “shut” events.
+Coronavirus regulations have been extended until the 27th of September that gives powers to Public Health teams to “shut” events.
 We may see more festivals closed down if Public Health officials consider there to be a risk of Covid 19 spreading.
-They will use the same regulations that were used to close down so many events this summer.
+They will use the same regulations that were used to close down so many events during the earlier part of the summer.

 We all thought and hoped that Covid 19 would only be with us a few months this year, sadly, this is not the case and I think we are going to suffer with it a lot longer.
 Vaccinations will not eradicate the virus, they will simply reduce the likelihood of being infected and lower the chances of serious effects and death, they should be accepted where ever possible.